jcp-tech/Spendify/discord_bot/deploy-bot.md

 # 📝 Documentation: Running a Discord Bot with `tmux` on Google Cloud VM

 ---

-## Table of Contents

-1. Installing tmux
-2. Starting a tmux Session
-3. Running Your Bot Inside tmux
-4. Detaching and Reattaching
-5. Managing tmux Sessions
-6. SSH Access to Your GCP VM
-7. Best Practices
-8. Quick Reference

----
 <!--
 ## Installing Python 3.10 on Ubuntu (GCP VM)